knulli-cfw/knulli.org/docs/development/building-knulli-with-docker.md

-It is recommended that you build knulli via docker instead of using a direct build.
-By using docker, you significantly reduce the number of differences between your system and the system that developers are building on which reduces issues where the system builds fine for one person while failing for another.
+It is recommended that you build KNULLI via Docker instead of using a direct build.
+By using Docker, you significantly reduce the number of differences between your system and the system that developers are building on which reduces issues where the system builds fine for one person while failing for another.